ksang123/simple_shell/readme.md

 - detect the machine's C compiler and save it to a file
 - (install a C compiler for the user?)
 - `compile bin` command that will compile all commands at once

-### permission management
-- the shell will be able to run without super permissions
-- the shell will be able to perform super commands using a custom `sudo`

 ## extreme features
 - those features will prob not be added, but I would like to consider them: